musicalcomputergeek/fury/README.md

 ```

 After that's in order, in Terminal, `cd` to the directory where fury lies and enter `ruby fury.rb`.
 If everything goes correctly, it should ask `What do you want to do?` with two options.
-Simply enter `1` or `2` and follow the instructions.
+Simply enter `1`, or `2`, etc. and follow the instructions.